cartheur/aiventure-eami/paper/README.md

 ## The publisher

 On the way to them, start [here](https://www.techrxiv.org/f/about).
 A good way.
 A good way indeed, the issue is _always_ the affliation.
 But a whole chapter?
 Now how much does that cost?
+A cool two grand, really?